 Although it’s near-impossible to predict exactly when the aurora will come out, there are a few rules of thumb you can follow.
 In fact, when you should go is not actually dictated by when the lights are most active, but instead by when the skies are at their clearest.
 So, while the Northern Lights are visible from as early as September until as late as March, most people focus their efforts between the end of December until February.
 This is when the obfuscating snowfall has settled and nights are at their longest, maximising your chances.
 Otherwise, for those who’d rather more temperate climes, look towards the autumn aurora season.

 Autumn auroras in Finland (credit: Visit Finland)

-What to pack for a Northern Lights holiday
+What should I pack for a Northern Lights holiday?

 While the most adventurous of our activities often offer full snowsuits, you’ll want to be well kitted out when dealing with the Nordic winter.
 Be sure to keep your extremities nicely wrapped up, with thick hats, gloves and balaclavas always a good idea.
 If in doubt, look to skiwear for inspiration.
 Then, for the big bits, the key is to layer up, trapping insulating pockets of air.
 Start with a moisture-wicking shirt – cold sweat is never ideal – before moving up to fleeces and a parka or wind protector.
 Don’t also forget footwear that is waterproof and has good grip, while sunglasses and sunscreen are a must for any snow-reflected glare.
 Lastly, photographers will want a tripod for those long exposures of the lights.